-mRNAs in double-mutant osteoblast-like cells, indicative of a significant activation of the TGFB pathway, as observed in TFAM mutants (Supplemental Table 7).
-Interestingly, despite RNAScope data indicating no discernible difference between CTRL and double-mutant periosteum with respect to Spp1 mRNA expression (Figure 6H), a modest increase in Spp1 mRNA was still detectable in the double-mutant osteoblast cluster (Supplemental Table 7).
+Serpin1 mRNAs in double mutant osteoblast-like cells, indicative of a significant activation of the TGFB pathway, as observed in TFAM mutants (Supplemental Table 7).
+Interestingly, despite RNAscope data indicating no discernible difference between control and double mutant periosteum with respect to Spp1 mRNA expression (Figure 6, panel H), a modest increase in Spp1 mRNA was still detectable in the double mutant osteoblast cluster (Supplemental Table 7).
 This discrepancy between datasets may stem from the differing sensitivities of the assays used.
-Notably, double-mutant osteoblast-like cells exhibited a distinct expression profile of collagen mRNAs.
-Controls displayed increased levels of Col1a1, Col1a2, Col3a1, Col5a1, Col5a2, Col6a5, Col8a1, Col8a2, Col12a1, Col13a1, and Col16a1 mRNAs (Supplemental Table 6), which are primarily associated with fibrillar collagens integral to bone formation and maintenance and thus reflective of standard osteoblastic activity (33).
-Conversely, double-mutant osteoblast-like cells exhibited higher expression of Col2a1, Col9a1, Col9a2, Col9a3, Col11a2, and Col20a1 mRNAs (Supplemental Table 7), coding for collagens typically found in cartilaginous matrices, suggesting an altered state of differentiation.
-In addition, a subset of genes associated with cellular stress remained upregulated in the double-mutant osteoblast-like cells.
-This includes genes such as Ier3 and Klf4 and the HSPA family of genes, especially Hspa9 (Supplemental Table 7).
-Additionally, expression of Atf3 mRNA was still high in double-mutant osteoblast-like cells when compared with controls (Supplemental Table 7).
-Moreover, as in TFAM osteoblast-like cells, an increase in ribosomal gene expression was also observed in double-mutant osteoblast-like cells (Supplemental Table 7).
+Notably, a distinct expression profile of collagen mRNAs between unique to double mutant osteoblast-like cells.
+Controls displayed increased levels of Col1a1, Col1a2, Col3a1, Col5a1, Col5a2, Col6a5, Col8a1, Col8a2, Col12a1, Col13a1, and Col16a1 mRNAs (Supplemental Table 6), which are primarily associated with fibrillar collagens integral to bone formation and maintenance and thus reflective of standard osteoblastic activity (34).
+Conversely, double mutant osteoblast-like cells exhibited higher expression of Col2a1, Col9a1, Col9a2, Col9a3, Col11a2, and Col20a1 mRNAs (Supplemental Table 7), coding for collagens typically found in cartilaginous matrices, suggesting an altered state of differentiation.
+In addition, a subset of genes associated with cellular stress remained upregulated in the double mutant osteoblast-like cells.
+This includes genes such as Ier3 and Klf4, and the HSPA family of genes, especially Hspa9 (Supplemental Table 7).
+Additionally, expression of Atf3 mRNA was still high in double mutant osteoblast-like cells when compared to controls (Supplemental Table 7).
+Moreover, as in TFAM osteoblast-like cells, an increase in ribosomal gene expression was also observed in double mutant osteoblastlike cells (Supplemental Table 7).

-In cluster 1, no increase in Tnfsr11b mRNA levels was detected compared to the TFAM HIF1dPA mutant cluster.
-In contrast, elevated Tnfsr11b expression was observed in TFAM HIF1dPA mutant osteoblast-like cells relative to CTRL.
+In cluster 1, no increase in Tnfsr11b mRNA levels was detected compared to the TFAM;HIF1dPA mutant cluster.
+In contrast, elevated Tnfsr11b expression was observed in TFAM;HIF1dPA mutant osteoblast-like cells relative to control.

 Taken together, our scRNA-Seq data indicate that increasing HIF1 activity corrected the expansion of the skeletal progenitor population and the impaired osteoblast differentiation caused by loss of TFAM.
 This corrective action is supported by the normalization of the Bglap mRNA expression.
-However, activation of HIF1 did not fully normalize the expression of genes relevant to osteoblast activity, which is consistent with a reduced bone formation rate still detectable in double-mutant periosteum.
-Last, the partial correction of the cellular and molecular phenotype of TFAM mutants was associated with a dramatic upregulation of glycolytic enzymes in double mutants.
+However, activation of HIF1 did not fully normalize the expression of genes relevant to osteoblast activity, which is consistent with a reduced bone formation rate still detectable in double mutant periosteum.
+Lastly, the partial correction of the cellular and molecular phenotype of TFAM mutants was associated with a dramatic upregulation of glycolytic enzymes in double mutants.